GU4243-ADS/spring2018-project1-yujiehu/README.md

     ## 10     1 idris   0.000491
     ## # ... with 224,459 more rows

 We note that in the above we use the `tidy` function to extract the per-topic-per-word probabilities, called "beta" or *β*, for the model.
 The final output has a one-topic-per-term-per-row format.
 For each combination, the model computes the probability of that term being generated from that topic.
-For example, the term “content” has a 1.619628 × 10<sup>−5</sup> probability of being generated from topic 4.
 We visualizae the top terms (meaning the most likely terms associated with each topic) in the following.

 ![image](figs/unnamed-chunk-49-1.png)